World3D

 prevent them from entering the dollhouse view while they are in

-or measurement:measure
+measurement:select or measurement:measure mode.

 If your UI needs to be reactive to the mode change, subscribe to MODE_CHANGE